aspuru-guzik-group/MERMaid/README.md

 ## 2. Usage

 ### 2.1 Setting Up Your Configuration File

-Define custom settings in `scripts/startup.json`.
+**Define custom settings in `scripts/startup.json`:**

-`pdf_dir`: Full path to directory where PDFs are stored (required for running VisualHeist).
+- `pdf_dir`: Full path to directory where PDFs are stored (required for running VisualHeist).
-`image_dir`: Full path to directory to store extracted images or where images are currently stored (required for running DataRaider).
+- `image_dir`: Full path to directory to store extracted images or where images are currently stored (required for running DataRaider).
-`json_dir`: Full path to directory to store JSON output (required for running DataRaider and/or KGWizard).
+- `json_dir`: Full path to directory to store JSON output (required for running DataRaider and/or KGWizard).
-`graph_dir`: Full path to directory to store graph files (required for running KGWizard).
+- `graph_dir`: Full path to directory to store graph files (required for running KGWizard).
-`prompt_dir`: Full path to directory containing prompt files (required for running DataRaider).
+- `prompt_dir`: Full path to directory containing prompt files (required for running DataRaider).
-`model_size`: Choose between 'base' or 'large' (required for running VisualHeist).
+- `model_size`: Choose between 'base' or 'large' (required for running VisualHeist).
-`keys`: List of reaction parameter keys (required for running DataRaider).
+- `keys`: List of reaction parameter keys (required for running DataRaider).
-`new_keys`: Additional keys for new reactions (required for running DataRaider).
+- `new_keys`: Additional keys for new reactions (required for running DataRaider).
-`graph_name`: Name for the generated knowledge graph (required for running KGWizard).
+- `graph_name`: Name for the generated knowledge graph (required for running KGWizard).
-`schema`: User-prepared schema for the knowledge graph (required for running KGWizard).
+- `schema`: User-prepared schema for the knowledge graph (required for running KGWizard).

-Additional notes:
+**Additional notes:**
 - The in-built reaction parameter keys are in `Prompts/inbuilt_keyvaluepairs.txt`.
 - For post-processing extracted JSON reaction dictionaries:
   - Modify `COMMON_NAMES` in `dataraider/postprocess.py` to add custom chemical names.